 - Craft knife and scissors

-- Aleene’s Tacky Glue or other PVA glue
+- Aleene’s Tacky Glue or other white glue.
+I like this glue the best for constructing my little houses.

-- Paintbrushes in different size (small pointy ones for details)
+- Paintbrushes in different size (Use small pointy ones for details)

 Overview of Directions: